cozygene/glint/docs/source/input.rst

 **--covarfile**

 Path to a file containing samples by covariates matrix.
 The first row may be a row of headers - the names of the covariates, and the first column should include sample identifiers.
 The first row, if provided headers, may include the field "ID" at the beginning.
 If a row of headers is not provided then GLINT will automatically generate a name for each covariate.
 The file can be either tab-delimited, comma-delimited or space-delimited.
-The matrix entries are not allowed to include quotes.
+The matrix entries are not allowed to include quotes, and covariates must be numeric (i.e. categorial covariates should be encoded numerically).

 For example, adding the following to your GLINT command::